COST ON LIVING

 Our academics set about channeling their expertise and insight on the drivers of the cost of living and its impact on the wellbeing of communities.
 The mission of our Cost of Living Research Group is to change policy, tackling the endless challenges of affordability and supporting the most vulnerable.

-In October 2023, a new policy report from the Cost of Living Group will focus on the failures in the UK's social safety net, and the need for structural reform and redesign of the tax and benefit system to centre people's rights, including to be treated with dignity and have a decent standard of living.
+A policy report from the Cost of Living Group, published in October 2023, focuses on the failures in the UK's social safety net, and calls for structural reform and redesign of the tax and benefit system to centre people's rights, including to be treated with dignity and have a decent standard of living.

 explore Changing realities